Nothin' My Love Can't Fix

 "Nothin' My Love Can't Fix" is a song by American actor and singer Joey Lawrence, released as the first single from his self-titled debut album on February 15, 1993, by MCA Records subsidiary Impact Records.
-Written by Lawrence, Alexandra Forbes and Eric Beall and produced by Forbes, Beall, Steve Barri and Tony Peluso, "Nothin' My Love Can't Fix" is Lawrence's most successful single, peaking at number 19 on the US Billboard Hot 100 and number 10 on the Billboard Mainstream Top 40.
-It also reached number 13 in the United Kingdom, number 22 in Ireland, number 50 in Canada and number 68 in Australia.
+Written by Lawrence, Alexandra Forbes and Eric Beall and produced by Forbes, Beall, Steve Barri and Tony Peluso, "Nothin' My Love Can't Fix" is Lawrence's most successful single, peaking at number 19 on the US Billboard Hot 100 and number 10 on the Billboard Top 40/Mainstream chart.
+It also reached number 13 in the United Kingdom, number 22 in Ireland, number 50 in Canada, and number 68 in Australia.

 Background

 "Nothin' My Love Can't Fix" was written by Joey Lawrence, Alexandra Forbes, and Eric Beall.
 The song was written when Lawrence was approximately fifteen years old.

 Composition

 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of F major and is set in time signature of common time with a tempo of 108 beats per minute.
 Lawrence's vocal range spans three octaves, from F3 to F♯6.